PhD Job Candidate Profiles can be found here

 Ragan’s Commission wins Purvis Prize

-Canada’s Ecofiscal Commission, which Professor Chris Ragan chairs, has won the Purvis Prize of the Canadian Economics Association, awarded annually to “the authors of a highly significant, written contribution to Canadian economic policy.”
-The Commission's The Way Forward: A Practical Approach to Reducing Canada’s Greenhouse Gas Emissions, for which it received the prize, has drawn widespread praise for its state-of-the-art discussion of how best to price the full costs of carbon use.
+Canada’s Ecofiscal Commission, chaired by Professor Chris Ragan, has won the 2016 Purvis Prize awarded by the Canadian Economics Association.
+The Commission's The Way Forward: A Practical Approach to Reducing Canada’s Greenhouse Gas Emissions, has drawn widespread praise for its state-of-the-art discussion of how best to price the full costs of carbon use.
+The report explores why provincial carbon pricing is the most practical way to move forward on achieving meaningful, low-cost reductions in GHG emissions and which details and fundamentals of policy design need to be considered as provinces take their next steps.

 Fabian Lange wins best Canadian economics researcher award